 Bayfield saw a drop in the total home sales for both in-town and rural areas, ending the year with 190 units sold in 2022 (compared to 214 in 2021), a decline of 11.2%.
 Similar to Durango, median home prices for both in-town and rural properties in Bayfield experienced strong growth.
 In-town the median home price jumped to $463,750 (an increase of 16.2%), and the median rural home price landed at $545,500 (up 22.9%).
 The Bayfield area also saw a pretty sharp decline in days on market going from 79 days in 2021 to only 65 days in 2022.

 What can we expect in 2023?
-At this point, we believe the first and second quarters will be slower than what we have seen the last few years.
-This will likely be driven by continued high interest rates and low home inventory for buyers to choose from.
-There are several factors contributing to the low inventory levels, the first of which is high interest rates.
-We believe there are a lot of would-be sellers that will delay selling their home because they do not want to lose their current low interest rate (most likely around 3%).
-Until rates drop, most home owners are going to stay put.
+At this point, we believe the first and second quarters will be slower than what we have seen in the last few years.
+This will likely be driven by continued high-interest rates and low home inventory for buyers to choose from.
+There are several factors contributing to the low inventory levels, the first of which is high-interest rates.
+We believe there are a lot of would-be sellers that will delay selling their homes because they do not want to lose their current low-interest rate (most likely around 3%).
+Until rates drop, most homeowners are going to stay put.
 The second contributing factor is the high cost of materials, labor, and land, which has resulted in very high prices for new construction.
 Due to the increased investment cost and lower margins for builders, we do not foresee much new construction hitting the market in 2023.
-With the continued low inventory, we do not expect prices dropping.
+With the continued low inventory, we do not expect prices to drop.
 Buyer demand looks to remain stable, which will in turn keep prices stable this year.
 We anticipate interest rates will start to decrease toward the middle of the year, leading to stronger 2nd and 3rd quarters.

 We hope you all are having a great start to 2023.
 Do not hesitate to contact us with any real estate questions or needs!